This topic describes how to mount Alibaba Cloud disks as volumes in Container Service for Kubernetes (ACK) clusters.

 - Dynamically provisioned volumes

-- A disk cannot be shared.
-If you use a disk by creating a pair of PV and PVC, the disk can be mounted to only one pod.
+- Disks cannot be shared.
+If you mount a disk by creating a PV and a PVC, the disk can be mounted only to one pod.

 - We recommend that you use a StatefulSet to mount a disk.
 To mount a disk by using a Deployment, you must set the number of replicated pods to 1.
-If you use a Deployment to mount a disk, you must set the number of replicated pods to 1.
-If the number of replicated pods is not set to 1, multiple nodes may share the disk when the pods are scheduled to different nodes.
-In this case, you cannot prioritize the node where you want to mount or unmount a disk.
-We recommend that you do not use this method to mount disks.
+If you mount a disk to an application deployed by using a Deployment, you must set the number of replicated pods to 1.
+In addition, you cannot prioritize pods when you mount or unmount disks.
+We recommend that you do not mount a disk to an application deployed by using a Deployment.

 - Before you can use a statically provisioned disk volume, you must create the disk